 FAY: Oklahoma currently defines students as Full Academic Year (FAY) if they are enrolled on October 1 and do not have an enrollment lapse of ten or more consecutive days between October 1 and the time of testing.
-Students are included in the performance calculations if they are FAY students.
+Students are included in the AMO performance percentages calculations if they are FAY students.
 Students are included in the growth calculations if they are FAY students for the current school year.
 The students do not need to be FAY students at the site or LEA during the previous school year to be included in the growth measures.
+All students, regardless of FAY status, are included in participation rates.

 Assessments for Students with Disabilities: The results of the Oklahoma Alternate Assessment Program (OAAP) and the Oklahoma Core Curriculum Tests (OCCT) are combined and included in the calculation of the Annual Measureable Objectives (AMO's), and in the identification of the Priority Schools, the Focus Schools, the Targeted Intervention Schools, and the Reward Schools.
 The use of the performance levels in the calculations for each accountability system allowed for the results of all three tests to be used together.
 Therefore, the scores of Special Education students who take the alternate assessment (OAAP) are included in the accountability system calculations.
 As a result, all of Oklahoma's students are reflected in the AMOs and the identification of Priority, Focus, Targeted Intervention and Reward schools.
-Note: Oklahoma will continue to use all current processes for determining what percentage of all students tested can count as proficient based on results from the OAAP, including the general rule as defined in the Accountability Workbook that only 1% of all students assessed may count as proficient on the OAAP.
-As explained in Oklahoma's approved Accountability Workbook, the 1% will be made at a district level and applied proportionally to all schools within the district.
+Note: Oklahoma will continue to use all current processes for determining what percentage of all students tested can count as proficient based on results from the OAAP, including the general rule as defined in the Accountability WorkbookAddendum that only 1% of all students assessed may count as proficient on the OAAP.
+As explained in Oklahoma's approved Accountability WorkbookAddendum, the 1% will be made at a district level and applied proportionally to all schools within the district.